Exhibition: Artes Mundi 7

 Karen MacKinnon, Artes Mundi’s Director and Curator: “Artes Mundi 7 brings together the work of six outstanding international artists.
 Through their work they examine important global issues such as migration, technology, ecological issues, capitalism and global politics.
 These artists question what it means to be human in our world and in our time.
 Whether their works explore the current situation in Angola, fictional future cities, the politics of food production or migration from Syria to Beirut; there is humour, surrealism and provocation.
 But what connects this diverse exhibition is relevance and urgency, as they comment on and question the spirit of our age.”

-In 2016, the biennial exhibition at National Museum Cardiff and Chapter will be the centrepiece of an extended programme beyond that will include a number of locations across the city.
+The biennial exhibition at National Museum Cardiff and Chapter will be the centrepiece of an extended programme beyond that will include a number of locations across the city.
 In partnership with other organisations, Artes Mundi will present a world-class programme of performance, music, site-specific installations, film, lectures and seminars based around the exhibition and prize, from October to February.